Nevada State Railroad Museum Boulder City: Exhibits

+The museum's visitor center houses exhibits that display artifacts from the museum's collection, provide information pertaining to railroading in Nevada, and contain various interactive elements to engage with audiences of all ages.
+The permanent exhibits focus on the connection between railroads and Nevada's mining industry and boom towns; the construction of Hoover Dam; operation of the Jackass & Western Railroad at Area 25 of the Nevada Test Site; and railroading in the present and future.
+There is an additional exhibit that explains how steam and diesel-electric locomotives work.

+A seven minute video plays every half hour in the theater that traces Nevada's rail history from the 19th century to present.

+An audio guide is available in multiple languages through the Nevada State Museums app.

+Nevada Southern Railway

+The museum's excursion train pauses at Henderson before returning to Boulder City with the Las Vegas Strip in the background.

-The museum operates a heritage railroad which offers passenger excursion trains using historic railroad equipment on a 7-mile, 45 minute round trip.
-Operations began in 2002, and the museum also offers the opportunity for passengers to ride in the locomotive cab, the caboose and to operate trains (subject to reservations and availability).
+The museum operates a heritage railroad which offers passenger excursion trains using historic railroad equipment on a 10-mile, 45 minute round trip.
+Operations began in 2001, and the museum also offers the opportunity for passengers to ride in the locomotive cab, the caboose and to operate trains (subject to reservations and availability).

-This ride features a preserved former Union Pacific EMD GP30, No 844, which became famous for necessitating the renumbering of steam locomotive 844 to 8444 from 1962 to 1989.
-It weighs approximately 125 tons and has a turbocharged V16 engine that develops 2250 hp.
+This ride is powered by one of four operating locomotives in the museum's collection.
+The primary operating locomotive is Union Pacific EMD GP30, No 844, which became famous for necessitating the renumbering of steam locomotive 844 to 8444 from 1962 to 1989.
+It weighs approximately 125 tons and has a turbocharged V16 engine that develops 2250hp.
 It was donated to the museum and refurbished in Union Pacific colors.

+The museum also operates United States Army Transportation Corps No. 1855, a Fairbanks-Morse H12-44 built in 1953; Union Pacific No. DS1000 an EMC NW2 built in 1939; and Jackass & Western No. L-3 a General Electric 80-ton switcher built in 1953.

-As part of the Interstate 11 project NDOT has replaced the bridge over US Route 93 that was taken out of service in 1998 during the widening of Highway 93 into Interstate 515.
-In April 2018, a grade separation was put in place at the former grade crossing near Railroad Pass Casino, re-linking Boulder City and Henderson together.
+As part of the Interstate 11 project NDOT has replaced the bridge over Interstate 11 that was taken out of service in 1998 during the widening of Highway 93 into Interstate 515.
+In April 2018, a grade separation was put in place at Dawson Avenue re-linking Boulder City and Henderson together.
+The museum utilizes one-mile of track between Interstate 11 and Paradise Hills Drive during its excursions and can interchange with Union Pacific Railroad at Paradise Hills.